Help us acquire Samuel Palmer Going to evening church 1874

 One of the most important contributions our members make is by helping to acquire artworks for the Art Gallery’s collection.
-Over the past 69 years the donations of members has supported the acquisition of more than 240 works of art.
+Over the past 70 years the donations of members have supported the acquisition of 266 works of art.

 Collection Circle donor program

-You can play an important role in the Art Gallery’s growth, by contributing to the Collection Circle program with a tax-deductible donation of $200 or more in addition to your annual membership fee.
+You can play an important role in the Art Gallery’s growth by making a tax-deductible donation of $200 or more, in addition to your annual membership fee.

 View works from the collection

 See more works